 To change the network for dedicated-VM and shared-VM services, click Assign AZs and Networks in the Redis for PCF tile configuration and use the Network dropdown.
 The network applies to both shared-VM and dedicated-VM services.

 You can also change the network by altering the CIDR in the BOSH Director tile.

 Pivotal discourages changing the network that a pre-existing dedicated-VM deployment or shared-VM deployment works with.

 If the network is changed, app bindings for existing dedicated-VM and shared-VM instances might stop working.
 Dedicated-VMs might also be reallocated as new service instances without their data being cleaned, resulting in a data leak between apps.

 To change the service network for on-demand service instances, click Assign AZs and Networks in the Redis tile configuration and use the Service Network dropdown.
 The service network applies to on-demand service instances.

 You can also change the service network by altering the CIDR in the BOSH Director tile.

 If you change the service network, you must unbind and rebind existing apps to the on-demand Redis instance.

 New on-demand service instances are placed into the new service network, but existing on-demand service instances are not moved.
 If you need to move the data in on-demand Redis instances to a new service network, you must create a new instance, migrate the data manually, and delete the old instance.

-When a new version of Redis is released, Pivotal aims to release a new version of Redis for PCF containing the new Redis version soon after.
+When a new version of Redis is released, a new version of Redis for PCF is released soon after.